mnentwig/fooplot/README.md

 Readout is enabled with the 'm' key.

-This feature is an optimized variant of -annot if the number of unique annotation strings is much smaller than the population size (e.g. "city" or "brand of car").
+This feature is an optimized variant of -annot if the number of unique annotation strings is much smaller than the population size (e.g. "city", "brand of car").

 ### -trace ... -mask (filename) value
 filename is loaded as mask vector with one entry per plot data point.
 Only points with marker==value will be plotted.